AldaProject/Project/README.md

 ## Introduction
-This is a Aleš project
+This is a simple Backend project made by Aleš (Intern).

+#### Goal
+To create a simple REST API and learn basic of backend.

 ## Technology used
 #### Language & Runtime